eembc/energyrunner/README.md

 # Introduction

 This is the benchmark runner for ULPMark&trade;-ML and tinyMLperf.

-The goal is to facilitate bringup of the firmware, not collect official scores.
-This software is provided solely for the purpose of cross-development between EEMBC and MLCommons's tinyMLperf.
+It is used to collect performance, accuracy, and energy metrics from a device that complies with the firmware from both projects.
+EEMBC's firmware can be found [here](https://github.com/eembc/testharness-ulpmark-ml), and tinyMLPerf's reference submissions are [here](https://github.com/mlcommons/tiny/).

 ## Links